AungLinThant/cloudrun01/README.md

-# cloudrun
+# cloudrun01
-to do application run on cloud run(GCP)
+name "to do" application run on cloud run(GCP) with public access